Serengeti, Mount Kilimanjaro, and Zanzibar are among the Tanzania safari adventure that you can take on anytime you have the time.

 Prepare these essential travel items weeks before traveling to avoid forgetting these necessary things.

-Tip #3: Get travel insurance, book a flight and accommodation
+Safari adventure tip #3: Get travel insurance, book a flight and accommodation

 Getting travel insurance could be the most overlooked part of traveling.
 Some travelers, if not most, often don’t get this essential as this means extra expenditure.